SafeMoon (SAFEMOON) Market Cap Tops $2.80 Million

-SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the one day period ending at 23:00 PM Eastern on October 2nd.
-SafeMoon has a market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
-One SafeMoon token can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last week, SafeMoon has traded flat against the U.S. dollar.
+SafeMoon (SAFEMOON) traded flat against the dollar during the 24-hour period ending at 20:00 PM ET on October 4th.
+One SafeMoon token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+SafeMoon has a total market cap of $2.80 million and approximately $3.15 worth of SafeMoon was traded on exchanges in the last day.
+Over the last week, SafeMoon has traded flat against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.